QilinZhou56/QilinZhou56/README.md

 ## 👋 Hi there 👋
-Hello, I'm Qilin, a data scientist with expertise in machine learning model configuration and deployment.
-With prior experience in healthcare analytics, financial analysis, and cognitive science, I specialize in leveraging data-driven insights to solve complex problems and improve decision-making.
-My work includes developing predictive models, implementing scalable data pipelines, and creating innovative tools for data analysis.
-I'm passionate about bridging technical solutions with real-world applications, improving efficiency for public resources.
+Hello, I'm Qilin, a Data Scientist with a strong focus on machine learning model development, evaluation, and deployment.
+With experience in healthcare analytics, financial analysis, and cognitive science, I focus on building robust, scalable ML models that drive actionable insights.
+My expertise includes designing predictive algorithms, fine-tuning model architectures, and implementing efficient training and inference pipelines.
+I am passionate about translating complex data into impactful solutions, leveraging cutting-edge techniques to enhance real-world decision-making and operational efficiency.

 ## 🎓 Education
 - **Studying:** Computer Science and Public Policy